Quizeal/Frontend/README.md

 - Allowing users to know their respective statistics about the performance.
 - Report of the particular quiz given by a student.
 - Complete Report of quiz taken by all the students.
+- Report of all users who had given the quiz.